We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Lady Gaga revealed in an episode of Oprah’s Super Soul Conversations that she had a psychotic episode (she refers to it as a psychotic break) and in her recovery, started taking Olzanapine (also known as Zyprexa, an antipsychotic medication).
 I sobbed when I heard this — her willingness to be open with the public to reduce the stigma while telling her story was especially comforting to me.
 She also discussed it in the first episode of the Apple TV+ mental health docuseries, The Me You Can’t See.

-“I used to be scared of the word psychosis, and even more scared of what happened to me.
+“I used to be terrified of the word psychosis, and even more scared of what happened to me.
 With helpful resources, therapists, medication, and along with my support system, I have overcome that fear.”

 I spoke with H. Steven Lawley, MA, LPC, a psychotherapist at the UPENN Psychosis Evaluation and Recovery Center, about a very common misbelief: what treatment looks like.